stormxio/stormx-token/README.md

    - verify that StormXAdmin is the owner of ``Swap`` contract.

-3. StormXAdmin invokes the function ``StormXToken.addMinter(Swap.address)`` so that Swapcan mint new tokens during token swap.
+3. StormXAdmin invokes the function ``StormXToken.initialize(Swap.address)`` so that only Swap can mint new tokens during token swap.

    - verify that ``Swap.address`` is added as a valid minter address of ``StormXToken`` successfully.